I’m probably not alone in the fact that I don’t like to clean. But I do LOVE to find a new cleaner that’s really easy to use and actually works.

 This website contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.
 The price is exactly the same for you as it would be without the affiliate link.

-- Dawn Ultra dishwashing soap or a natural dish soap like this
+- Sal Suds or Dawn Ultra dishwashing soap

 - essential oil (I use combo of lavender, lemon, eucalyptus, and tea tree)